-Everyone has their own favourite cafe and every county in the country can stake a claim for having the best cyclist’s cafe.
-We’re not going to compare, but merely just laud Dorset’s best ones.
+Everyone has their own favourite cafe and every county in the country can stake a claim for having one of the best cyclist’s cafe options.

-Velo Domestique in Bournemouth is different in that it’s not in the countryside or a village: it’s on the high street in Southbourne.
-But the cycling decor and the coffee are excellent.
+A must visit in this area is Velo Domestique in Bournemouth, located on the high street in Southbourne.
+The cycling decor and the coffee are excellent.
 They’ll even make repairs why you tuck into the latest Cycling Weekly.

-There’s even The Salt Pig in Wareham which is ideally located if you’re en route back towards Poole after a long ride in the Purbecks.
+There’s also The Salt Pig in Wareham which is ideally located if you’re en route back towards Poole after a long ride in the Purbecks.

 Tour de France riders were born here